thesquaredev/website-staging/src/pages/home/banner.md

 slug: /
 component: banner
 position: 1
-heading: Tell me your story
+heading: Share your data visualizations
-btnTxt: Contact us
+btnTxt: Get in touch
 ---

-Use our experience and expertise to **harness** the power of your data.
-We build beyond state-of-the-art front-end visualizations and AI enabled data analytics platforms.
-Put your own stuff here.
+Create, visualize, explain and manage your stories with dashboards and embedded analytics.
+We make sharing and embedding visualizations and analytics easy for teams and individuals.